 In Agent Profile set option "Resolve filename system conflicts" to True.
 When enabled, if Agent faces a potential filename conflict, it will try to fix it.
 If fails for a reason, it will add .Conflict part to the filename and continue the job.
 Otherwise, Agent will be stuck on these files as it won't be able to write the downloaded file on disk.
 For example, if it happens on a subfolder, files inside it won't be synced.

-2. It's always advisable to have an arbitrary agent in mesh
+2. It's always advisable to have a Priority Peer that is in full sync mode

-priority_peers with Agent ID as value in Agent Profile.
-Agent ID can be learned from the agent details.
+priority_peers with the Agent ID as value in the Agent Profile.
+Agent ID can be found in the agent overview tab.
 If several agents need to be defined, use semicolon (;) as separator.

 3. Enable setting to detect file collision

 Agent technically cannot prevent users from editing same file on different workstations at the same time, and will synchronise the file with latest timestamp overwriting others.
 However, by adding custom parameter

 notify_file_edit_conflict_time_diff it's possible to at least inform a user that the recently edited file is moved to Archive and is replaced with a newer file from remote agent.
 Read more about the peculiarities of this option here.

 4. Force all agents to always calculate file hashes

 On the one hand it may require additional CPU and disk time and affect performance.
 On the other, it's good to have agents know the hashes - agents will simply compare the hashes and see if anything needs to be re-synced instead of just re-downloading the file.
 It's also very useful and safe to have file hashes if users rename or move files, subdirectories in bulk.
 Add custom parameter

 lazy_indexing with value